sumomomomomo/uma-voice-dataset-creator/README.md

 * **High RAM Usage:** The tool uses `multiprocessing` and creates one process per logical core.
 If you have many cores (e.g., 32+), it may consume significant RAM.
 Reduce the worker count in `main.py` if necessary.

+## TODO

+* **Set Flag to Download Relevant Assets:** The tool only crawls for audio assets that are already downloaded.
+It is possible to modify `meta` to force the game to download all available assets.
+To be implemented in a future version.